Ship a Car From USA to Mexico

 Mexican Auto Insurance — Required at the Border

 U.S. auto insurance is not valid in Mexico.
 The Mexican government requires liability coverage from a Mexican-licensed insurer at minimum.
 Most U.S. snowbirds buy Mexican tourist auto insurance for the duration of their trip.
 Common providers: Sanborn's Insurance, Lewis & Lewis, Mexpro, Adventure Mexican Insurance Services.
 Daily/weekly/monthly/annual policies are available.
-This is your responsibility, not Bold's.
+This is your responsibility, not Bold's — but the U.S. domestic leg stays covered under Bold's standard policy; see our cross-border coverage essentials for how the $0-deductible domestic cargo coverage reads up to the moment the Mexican broker (or you) takes possession at the border terminal.

 Who Ships USA → Mexico